-The Charity aims to work with partner charities to establish projects in Malawi which are intended to be self-sustaining.
+The Charity aims to work with partner charities to establish projects in Malawi which are intended to be self-sustaining in the long term.
 On this basis, the work of the Charity does not entail ongoing funding obligations.
-The trustees are therefore comfortable that the level of reserves held is adequate and these will be deployed in future on further projects as and when additional funds are raised.
+The trustees are therefore comfortable that the level of reserves held is adequate and these will be deployed in future on further projects as and when the trustees decide.